joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

   Features:
   - Make sure not to use any `iomanip` features (especially for rounding).
   - __DO NOT__ use an if-else or switch statement for rounding.
-However, you may use it for user validation.
+However, you may use either for validation.
-  - Scan for an integer type, __NOT__ a decimal value!
+  - Make sure that the program accounts for both positive and negative values when rounding.
   - Allow the user to input three decimal numbers to round.
-The user must be prompted per number.
+The user can either be prompted per number, or they can all be inputted at once.
-  - If the user enters in a value that isn't a floating-type, tell them their input is wrong.
+  - If the user enters in a value that isn't a decimal value, let them know they are incorrect.

 NOTE: For this exercise, refrain from using topics covered in later chapters (or outside class).
 Stick with Chapters 1 through 4 material.